goballooning/show/README.md

-PMVP: Process medical images in `Matlab`, save data into `.mat` file, and Visualize them in `Python`

 This project provide a handy tool `show` for visualizing 3D image volume, tensor field, vector field, large number of curves, and meshes.
-It would be useful for people who analysis medical images in `Matlab` but would like to visualize certain large data set more efficiently elsewhere.
+It can be useful for people who analysis medical images in `Matlab` but would like to visualize certain large data set more efficiently elsewhere.

 The basic work flow is to
     - first save data in `matlab` with the `save_Data_4_mayavi` functions in `mat` format